Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Introduction

-Monte Carlo results confirm that conventional QR standard errors can severely understate uncertainty when two-way clustering is present, whereas the proposed CRVE delivers reliable coverage across a wide range of dependence configurations, including one-way clustering and cluster-independent settings.

-Furthermore, we characterize the boundary of uniform inference.
-When the interaction component remains asymptotically non-negligible while the row and column components are weak, the limiting distribution of $\widehat{\beta}(\tau)$ may be non-Gaussian.
-In this regime, the distribution of the normalized estimator depends sensitively on the underlying DGP.
-We show that over a natural class of two-way clustered triangular arrays, no procedure can uniformly consistently approximate the asymptotic distribution of $\widehat{\beta}(\tau)$.
-Uniform inference over the full model class is therefore unattainable without additional structure.
+A further implication of our framework is that Gaussian approximations need not hold uniformly.
+When the interaction component of the score dominates and the row and column components are weak, the limiting distribution of the estimator can be non-Gaussian.
+In this case, we show that uniform consistency of inference is impossible over a natural class of data-generating processes.
+This impossibility result highlights a fundamental limitation of inference under two-way clustering and clarifies the conditions under which standard asymptotic methods can be relied upon.

-In an empirical application, we study how teacher-licensing stringency relates to the supply of high-quality teachers.
-Consistent with prior evidence, we find little indication that stricter licensing affects high-quality candidates on average.
-However, this average pattern masks substantial heterogeneity: a negative effect is concentrated in the lower part of the distribution of high-quality outcomes, suggesting that some relatively strong candidates are close to the margin between teaching and other careers and are therefore sensitive to increases in licensing costs.
-In contrast, for the higher quantiles we find little evidence that increased stringency discourages right-tail teacher.

-Recently and independently, \citet{chiang2024extremal} study extremal quantiles under two-way clustered dependence, focusing on rare-event estimation in two-way clustered data.
-While \citet{menzel2021bootstrap} show that sample means may exhibit non-Gaussian limits under two-way clustering, \citet{chiang2024extremal} demonstrate that extremal quantiles can remain robust even in degenerate dependence regimes.
-Our paper complements this line of work by focusing on \emph{interior} quantiles: while \citet{chiang2024extremal} analyze $\widehat{\beta}(\tau)$ as $\tau\to0$, we consider fixed $\tau\in(0,1)$, where the non-smooth quantile score and the interaction of row and column components have fundamentally different implications for the limiting distribution and the validity of inference.
+Our analysis relates to and complements several strands of the literature.
+Recent work has emphasized that multiway dependence can generate nonstandard asymptotic behavior even in simple settings: \citet{menzel2021bootstrap} show that sample means may exhibit non-Gaussian limits under two-way clustering, while \citet{chiang2024extremal} study extremal quantiles under such dependence, focusing on rare-event behavior.
+Their results demonstrate that extremal quantiles can remain robust even in degenerate regimes.
+Our paper complements this line of work by focusing on \emph{interior quantiles}: whereas \citet{chiang2024extremal} analyze $\widehat{\beta}(\tau)$ as $\tau \to 0$, we consider fixed $\tau \in (0,1)$, where the non-smooth score and the interaction of clustering dimensions generate fundamentally different asymptotic behavior.

-More broadly, our results contribute to the literature on robust quantile regression inference under dependence, including kernel-based theory under weak dependence \citep{kato2012asymptotic}, CRVE and pigeonhole bootstrap results for GMM (e.g. quantile IV) under multiway clustering \citep{davezies2018asymptotic}, and recent advances in weak-dependence-robust covariance estimation for quantile regression \citep{galvao2024hac}.